Mourning love of her life, war widow prepares for their baby

 Father 2019."

-Jamie opened the box, stared at the message, and cried.
+Jamie opened the box, stared at the message, then turned around with tears rolling down his face.
+"It was the first time I'd see him cry in the seven years we'd been together," she recalls.
+She cried, too.
 The next morning, he headed to war.

 On June 25th, Krista and Jamie did what they'd done since he arrived in Afghanistan.
 He messaged her that he'd be going on an operation.
 "Be safe.
 I love you," she'd responded, and she awaited word that he had returned safely.